BioBoost/course_programming_from_base_to_ace/docs/01_introduction_to_computer_programming/README.md

 > *Stephen Wolfram*

-::: warning 😱 Don't blame the Computer, blame the programmer As a future programmer you should never state that the computer is doing something wrong when your applications fails, crashes or does something unexpected.
+::: warning 😱 Don't blame the Computer, blame the programmer As a future programmer you should never state that the computer is doing something wrong when your application fails, crashes or does something unexpected.
 You should instead ask yourself, did I tell the computer how to do the job correctly?
 Did I forget something?
 Did I misinterpret the problem or do I have the solution wrong?
 :::

 Of course, computers don't understand recipes written on paper.
 Computers are machines, and at the most basic level, they are a collection of switches - where 1 represents "on" and 0 represents "off".
 Everything that a computer does is implemented in this most basic of all numbering systems - **binary**.
 If you really wanted to tell a computer what to do directly, you'd have to talk to it in binary, giving it coded sequences of 1s and 0s that tell it which instructions to execute - called **machine code**).
 However, this is nearly impossible.
 In practice, we use a programming language.